Phase IV (2001 film)

-Phase IV is a 2001 Canadian direct-to-video action-thriller film starring Dean Cain and Brian Bosworth.
+Phase IV is a 2001 Canadian-American direct-to-video action-thriller film starring Dean Cain and Brian Bosworth.
 It was directed by Bryan Goeres.

 Plot

 Journalist Simon Tate is investigating the apparently "unrelated" accidental deaths of several students at a local university.
 When his friend, Dr. Benjamin Roanic, becomes a prime suspect and is then subsequently murdered, Simon sets out to prove Roanic's innocence and establish a link between the deaths and an AIDS-related drug test program.